knownasilya/ember-toggle/README.md

 ![ ](vendor/ember-toggle/example-images/themes.png)

-There are many `themes` which change the visual appearance of the switch.
-Check the demo for examples, valid values include:
+There are many `themes` which change the visual appearance of the toggle.
+Check the [demo] for interactive examples.

   - `'default'`
   - `'ios'`